beshu-tech/readonlyrest-docs/kibana.md

 You will be able to download it also in the future as long as your subscription is active.

+## Version strings
+All our plugins include in their file name a version string.
+For example the file `readonlyrest-1.16.26_es6.4.0.zip` has a version string `1.16.26_es6.4.0`.

+### Reading version strings

+Given the version string `1.16.26_es6.4.0`

+* ReadonlyREST plugin version `1.16.26`
+* Built for Elasticsearch/Kibana version `6.4.0`

+The "es" stands for "Elastic stack" which used to mean the family of products made by Elastic which get released at the same time under the same version number.
+This was chosen **before** Elastic renamed their X-Pack commercial offer to Elastic Stack.

+So, there is no affiliation between ReadonlyREST and Elastic.

+### Trial builds version strings

+Trial builds are valid for 14 days and they will stop working soon after the time is elapsed.
+Trial builds have a special version string which includes a build-time timestamp.

+I.e. `readonlyrest_kbn_pro-1.16.26-20180911_es6.0.0.zip`

+* ReadonlyREST PRO plugin version 1.16.26
+* Build date 11th September 2018, expiring on the 25th.
+* Works only with Kibana version 6.0.0

 ## When an update is out
 You will receive another email notification that a new deliverable is available.